|The Eastern Oklahoma Woodcarvers Association||

 Betty Zumwalt is an accomplished wood turner.
 But she isn't satisfied with just a bowl; they become her "canvas" for carving some of the most amazing wood art creations.
 Her unique hand/eye coordination in combination with her ability to use carving tools as a "brush" are reasons why she is an award-winning artist.
 And if that wasn't enough, she carves with uncommon confidence and speed as well.
 Way to go, Betty!FYI,

-Elijah Scharpf joined the club two years ago and he's been to almost every carve-in since.
+Elijah Scharpf, 19, who joined the club five years ago, has been to almost every carve-in since.
 He's part of the younger generation of carvers now involved.
 You go, Elijah!